Former Children Looked After in Detention

 Tel: 020 3372 7855

 If young people reach the age of 18 whilst in custody, they may be moved to an adult prison.
-Responsibility for their supervision will then transfer from the Targeted Youth Support Service to the Probation Provider.
+Responsibility for their supervision will then transfer from the Targeted Youth Support Service to the National Probation Service.

 3.7 Action to be taken if there are Concerns about the Young Person's Safety or Welfare